Calif. group votes to limit reparations to slave descendants - NewsBreak

 Calif. group votes to limit reparations to slave descendants

-California’s first-in-the-nation task force on reparations voted Tuesday to limit state compensation to the descendants of free and enslaved Black people who were in the U.S. in the 19th century, narrowly rejecting a proposal to include all Black people regardless of lineage.
+California’s first-in-the-nation task force on reparations voted Tuesday to limit state compensation to the descendants of free and enslaved Black people who were in the U.S. in the 19th century, narrowly rejecting a proposal to include all Black people.

-The vote was split 5-4, and the hours-long debate was at times testy and emotional.
-Near the end, the Rev. Amos Brown, president of the San Francisco branch of the NAACP and vice chair of the task force, pleaded with the commission to move ahead with a clear definition of who would be eligible for restitution.
+The vote was split 5-4 with some members pleading with the commission to move ahead with a clear definition of who would be eligible rather than studying the issue for months.

-“Please, please, please I beg us tonight, take the first step,” he said. ”We've got to give emergency treatment to where it is needed."
+““Please, please, please I beg us tonight, take the first step,” said Amos Brown, vice chair of the task force.

+Those favoring a lineage approach said that a compensation and restitution plan based on genealogy as opposed to race has the best change of surviving a legal challenge.
+They also said that Black immigrants who chose to migrate to the U.S. in the 20th and 21st centuries did not share the trauma of people who were kidnapped and enslaved.

+Others had argued that reparations should include all Black people in the U.S., regardless of lineage, who suffer from systemic racism in housing, education and employment.
+They also said it was difficult to prove lineage.Marine, 24, killed in motorcycle crash

 Gov. Gavin Newsom signed legislation creating the two-year reparations task force in 2020, making California the only state to move ahead with a study and plan, with a mission to study the institution of slavery and its harms and to educate the public about its findings.

-Reparations at the federal level has not gone anywhere, but cities and universities are taking up the issue.
-The mayor of Providence, Rhode Island, announced a city commission in February while the city of Boston is considering a proposal to form its own reparations commission.

-Others on the task force argued that reparations should include all Black people in the U.S. who suffer from systemic racism in housing, education and employment and said they were defining eligibility too soon in the process.

-Civil rights attorney and task force member Lisa Holder proposed directing economists working with the task force to use California’s estimated 2.6 million Black residents to calculate compensation while they continue hearing from the public.

-“We need to galvanize the base and that is Black people,” she said.
-“We can’t go into this reparations proposal without having all African Americans in California behind us.”
+The task force members were appointed by the governor and the leaders of both legislative chambers.

 Compensation could include free college, assistance buying homes and launching businesses, and grants to churches and community organizations, advocates say.